-Table 2 shows examples of currently manufactured line that meets the definition in WAC 220-340-430.
+Table 3 lists current manufactures and available suppliers of state-fishery specific manufactured red and black line for the Washington coastal Dungeness crab fishery.
+Table 4 shows examples of currently manufactured line that meets the definition in WAC 220-340-430.
 This table is not a complete list of all manufactured line that is acceptable, additional manufacturers can produce line that meets the definition.